TheOdinProject/curriculum/javascript/computer_science/project_graph.md

     Z -> ( X )
     ```

-1. `hasVertex(value)`: Checks if a vertex exists.
+1. `hasVertex(value)`: Returns `true` if the graph contains the vertex `value`, returns `false` otherwise.

-1. `areAdjacent(value1, value2)`: Checks if two given vertices are adjacent.
-This means that they are connected by an edge.
+1. `areAdjacent(value1, value2)`: Returns `true` if the vertices `value1` and `value2` are adjacent, returns `false` otherwise.
+Recall that two vertices are adjacent if they are connected by an edge.

-1. `removeVertex(value)`: Removes a vertex from the adjacency list.
-Any edges that were connected to that vertex should be removed as well.
+1. `removeVertex(value)`: Removes the vertex `value` from the adjacency list.
+Any edges that were connected to this vertex should be removed as well.
+Does nothing if `value` is not in the graph.

-1. `removeEdge(value1, value2)`: Removes an edge between two vertices, if one exists.
+1. `removeEdge(value1, value2)`: Removes an edge between the vertices `value1` and `value2`.
+Does nothing if either `value1` or `value2` are not in the graph.

-1. `getOrder()`: Gets the order of the graph.
+1. `getOrder()`: Returns a number that represents the order of the graph.
 This is the number of vertices in the graph.

-1. `getSize()`: Gets the size of the graph.
+1. `getSize()`: Returns a number that represents the size of the graph.
 This is the number of edges in the graph.

-1. `getDegree(value)`: Gets the degree of a given vertex.
-This is the number of edges that are connected to that vertex.
+1. `getDegree(value)`: Returns a number that represents the degree of the vertex `value`, or `undefined` if `value` is not in the graph.
+The degree of a vertex is the number of edges that are connected to that vertex.

-1. `getNeighbors(value)`: Returns an array of all the vertices that are adjacent to the given vertex.
+1. `getNeighbors(value)`: Returns an array of all the vertices that are adjacent to the vertex `value`, or `undefined` if `value` is not in the graph.

-1. `getCommonNeighbors(value1, value2)`: Returns an array of all vertices that are adjacent to both given vertices.
+1. `getCommonNeighbors(value1, value2)`: Returns an array of all the vertices that are adjacent to both of the vertices `value1` and `value2`, or `undefined` if either `value1` or `value2` are not in the graph.

 #### Test Your Graph